intel-analytics/ipex-llm/python/llm/example/transformers/transformers_low_bit/README.md

-# BigDL-LLM Transformers INT4 Inference Pipeline for Large Language Model
+# BigDL-LLM Transformers Low-Bit Inference Pipeline for Large Language Model

-In this example, we show a pipeline to apply BigDL-LLM low-bit optimizations to any Hugging Face Transformers model, and then run inference on the optimized low-bit model.
+In this example, we show a pipeline to apply BigDL-LLM low-bit optimizations (including INT8/INT5/INT4) to any Hugging Face Transformers model, and then run inference on the optimized low-bit model.

 ## Prepare Environment
 We suggest using conda to manage environment: